Dry Eye Clinic

-IPL cannot be performed on all skin types and cannot be performed if your skin has recently been tanned, for more information please schedule an appointment with us.
+An effective IPL treatment cannot be performed on all skin types and cannot be performed if your skin has recently been tanned, for more information please schedule an appointment with us.

 What Type Of IPL Do We Use For Dry Eye?

 We use the Inmode Lumecca system for our IPL treatments.
-Inmode is an award winning company that has been a leader in medical aesthetics for several years.
+Inmode is an award winning medical device company that has been a leader in medical aesthetics for several years.

 IPL Can Reduce Inflammation In Dry Eye Patients